 Why should you travel to japan Japanese restaurant

-Unlike in other countries where bars may close at 1 or 2am, many bars in Tokyo are open till 4 or 5am.
+Unlike in other countries where bars may close at 1 or 2 am, many bars in Tokyo stay open until 4 or 5 am.
 This means you can literally drink the night away.
-Nightlife in Tokyo is oftentimes spontaneous and exciting, where you can be drinking in a bar one moment, then bowling or singing karaoke with new friends the next, and then perhaps drinking in Yoyogi Park (open at all hours) when the sun is rising.
+The nightlife in Tokyo is often spontaneous and exciting; one moment you could be enjoying a drink in a bar, and the next, you could find yourself bowling or singing karaoke with new friends.
+And who knows, you might end up drinking in Yoyogi Park (open at all hours) as the sun rises.

-As a popular holiday destination, Tokyo welcomes many foreigners.
-Although getting to know the locals and drinking with them should be an experience you aspire for, very rarely will the experiences written above be with a local.
-Instead, it’s more common to make fast friends with other tourists exploring the same city you are.
-Nightlife is definitely one of the reasons why you should travel to Japan!
+Tokyo, being a popular holiday destination, welcomes many foreigners.
+While getting to know the locals and sharing a drink with them should be an experience you aim for, it’s more common to quickly make friends with other tourists exploring the same city as you.
+Nightlife is undoubtedly one of the reasons why you should travel to Japan!

 If you prefer a relaxed night of drinks, Tokyo caters to that as well.
-There are many lesser-known neighbourhoods with lesser-known bars that are both figuratively and literally outshined by the more famous party neighbourhoods of Shibuya and Shinjuku.
-Koenji and Nakano, for example, are small neighbourhoods with small bars where the clientele is made up of mostly the locals living in the area.
-These bars are more laid-back and are more for slowly soaking in the vibe and atmosphere while enjoying a well-crafted cocktail.
+There are many lesser-known neighbourhoods with bars that are overshadowed by the more famous party districts of Shibuya and Shinjuku.
+Places like Koenji and Nakano are small neighbourhoods with local bars where you’ll find mostly residents enjoying a laid-back atmosphere.
+These bars are perfect for slowly soaking in the vibe while sipping on a well-crafted cocktail.

 Omotenashi